Brain Injury Awareness - Coping with Traumatic Brain Injury for Friends and Family

 Severe Brain Injury Symptoms

 Severe TBI Symptoms can appear within the first days of injury and require immediate medical attention by a brain injury specialist.
-If your loved one is suffering from the following they may have a severe traumatic brain injury.
+If your loved one is suffering from the following they may have a severe traumatic brain injury.- Loss of consciousness from several minutes to hours

 - Persistent headache or headache that gets worse